 Find the count of sub-strings whose characters can be rearranged to form the given word in Python

-Suppose we have a string S (all letters are in lowercase), we have to find the count of all of the sub-strings of length four whose characters can be rearranged to form this word "bird".
+Given a string S (all letters are lowercase), we need to find the count of all substrings of length four whose characters can be rearranged to form the word "bird".

 Example